-Barrel Run Crossing Winery and Vineyard Inc was derived from a family run farm that has been in existence for four generations.
+Barrel Run Crossing Winery and Vineyard Inc was derived from a family run farm that has been in existence for 4 generations.
 It started with a passion for farming and a desire to keep the existing family farm in agricultural usage for the foreseeable future.
 Traditionally grain crops, hay, soybeans, and wheat, have been grown with an initial vineyard planting in 2006.
-Additional plantings have occurred in each subsequent year now totaling 10 acres of vineyard made up of eight varieties chosen specifically for our region and climate.
+Additional plantings have occurred in each subsequent year now totaling 10 acres of vineyard made up of 8 varieties chosen specifically for our region and climate.

 The winery business plan was initially developed in 2006 and all members have undergone extensive self-training.
 An agronomy background made for an easy transition to planting, fertilizing and spraying grapes.
-One member of the team completed five online UC Davis California courses and received a wine making Certificate.
+One member of the team completed 5 online UC Davis California courses and received a Winemaking Certificate.
 Many hours were also spent by the team working in the winery in North Carolina and learning the practical day to day operations of a small winery.

-Our three main goals are to maintain economic viability, produce a regional product, and to demonstrate community responsibility.
+Our 3 main goals are to maintain economic viability, produce a regional product, and to demonstrate community responsibility.
 We have created a business model incorporating agriculture that is financially sustainable.
 Our second goal is to create a truly Ohio wine produced from Ohio grapes that is a superior product.
 Lastly, we intend to keep the land agricultural and add jobs to the local community.